erikeldridge/item-network/README.md

 - conditionally add "contributors" stream to user show page
 - hide delete button unless user owns item
 - re-enable "more" button on home page
+- define an "owner id hash" field on editable models that can be checked w/o reading db

 ## Dev env